Random Diophantine Equations in the Primes II: Bounds on Prime Vectors in Lattices

-Then:
+Then

-where any implicit constants depend only on $m$ and $n$. \begin{proof} Without loss of generality, assume that $N_{1}\le N_{2}\le...\le N_{n}$ so that $N=N_{1}$.
-We may also assume that $\fc(A,\bb)<\infty$, which implies that the rows of $A$ are non-zero and the rows of $A'$ are pairwise linearly independent.
+where the implicit constant depends only on $m$ and $n$. \begin{proof} Without loss of generality, assume that $N_{1}\le N_{2}\le \cdots \le N_{n}$ so that $N=N_{1}$.
+We may also assume that $\fc(A,\bb)<\infty$, which implies that the rows of $A$ are nonzero and the rows of $A'$ are pairwise linearly independent.